52 Ancestors - Albert Lee Woolsey (1921-1982)

 In 1941, Albert married Olivia Joyce Jenkins, and they began their family in Maysville, Oklahoma, with the birth of their first son, Anthony, on December 9, 1941.
 Over the next decade, the couple had several more children, including Jerry (1942), Gerald (1945), Jimmy (1947), and John (1949).

 The post-World War II economic boom likely motivated Albert and his family to move to California in the 1950s, following the trend of many Oklahomans, known as "Okies," who sought better opportunities on the West Coast.
 Once in California, Albert became a jack of all trades.
-He never settled on one specific job, instead working on various odd jobs.
-One memorable role I had of him in his garage was that he fixed televisions back when they still had tubes, a skill that likely served many households as television became a staple in American homes.
+He became a factory worker, worker in factories such as Campbells and the Norris Industries.
+I also remember him fixing televisions back when they still had tubes, a skill that likely served many households as television became a staple in American homes, but for him that was more of a hobby.

 The 1950s and 60s brought both joy and hardship for Albert Woolsey and his family.
 Like many households, they experienced moments of great happiness as well as deep sorrow.
 In 1953, Albert's son Alvin Ray Woolsey—my father—was born, followed by a daughter, Mary Leota, in 1956.
 Tragically, Mary Leota passed away shortly after birth.
 Just two years later, another daughter, Marcella Ann, was born and died as an infant.
-His youngest daughter, Kathy Alberta, was born in 1960, but she contracted a fever that resulted in water on the brain, leaving her blind and mentally impaired.
+His youngest daughter, Karen Sue, was born after 1960, she was not born blind and disabled, but for some reason she eventually became blind disabled.
 In 1968, Albert faced yet another heartbreaking loss when his son Gerald Wayne died at just 22 years old after being thrown from his convertible in a car accident.

 During these years, the Woolsey family moved frequently, living in places like Riverbank, Oakdale, and Modesto, California.
 Their final home was in South Modesto, where they moved into a house located just behind my mother's family.
 This arrangement marked two generations living side by side, and it was also how my parents met.
 As his granddaughter, I have fond and vivid memories of their house, which I visited often.
 The smell of cigarette smoke was ever-present, a constant reminder of Albert’s chain-smoking habit.